woct0rdho/triton-windows/README.md

 $Env:TRITON_BUILD_WITH_CCACHE = "1"
 ```

-Clone this repo, checkout `v3.2.x-windows` branch, make an editable build using pip:
+Clone this repo, checkout `v3.2.x-windows` branch (or `main-windows` branch if you need it), make an editable build using pip:
 ```pwsh
 pip install --no-build-isolation --verbose -e python
 ```